Image Credit: Yuchi Ma, Red Threads (我很爱你) (still), 2022. Courtesy the artist.

 The Emerging Curator Program is designed to discover curatorial talent in Los Angeles and provides opportunities for emerging curators to partner with LACE.
-For the program’s ninth installment, one project will be selected for presentation in spring 2024.
+For the program’s tenth installment, one project will be selected for presentation in 2025.

-This year, the program is accepting curatorial proposals centered on film and video artworks that can be presented as a single program or programming series rather than an exhibition.
+This year, the program is accepting curatorial proposals centered on performance that can be presented as a single program or programming series.
 Emerging curators are encouraged to propose projects that can be presented in a gallery space or theater over no more than four days/evenings.
 Exact format and scheduling to be coordinated in collaboration with the LACE team.

 Note: this call is specifically for curators and not artists submitting proposals of their own work.